 Brought to you by Tecfidera® (dimethyl fumarate).

 Darla has experience taking Tecfidera® (dimethyl fumarate) to treat her relapsing MS. She may or may not be currently on TECFIDERA.
 Darla is a paid spokesperson for Biogen.
 Individual experiences may vary.
-Talk to your doctor to see if TECFIDERA may be right for you.
+Talk to your healthcare provider to see if TECFIDERA may be right for you.

 Continue watching for Important Safety Information at the end of this video and visit Tecfidera.com